top of page

 LUNG CANCER LEGISLATION

-The American Lung Cancer Screening Initiative works closely with Congress to raise awareness for lung cancer.
-On December 1st, 2020, the Senate Resolution we co-drafted in support of lung cancer awareness and lung cancer screening was passed by unanimous consent.
-Here are more details about our advocacy work below.
+ALCSI works closely with Congress to raise awareness of lung cancer.
+On December 1st, 2020, our team worked directly with Senator Tina Smith (D-MN) and then Senator Marco Rubio (R-FL) to co-draft the first-ever Senate Resolution in support of lung cancer awareness and lung cancer screening.
+This bipartisan resolution was passed by unanimous consent, meaning that all 100 U.S. senators agreed to its passing.

 S.RES 780